christian-byrne/clementine/README.md

-Front end of social fashion-recommendations app.
+Social fashion-recommendations app.
 Applying lessons I learned in Gamification class to create a more engaging interface and user experience in a purposeful way 🤗.

 # [👉 VIEW THE APP LIVE](https://clementine-christian-byrnes-projects.vercel.app/featured)